httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Furthermore, {{!RFC7540}} Section 9.1.1 explicitly allows a connection to be used for more than one origin server, if it is authoritative.
 This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server.

-Upon receiving an ORIGIN frame on a connection, clients that implement this specification change these behaviors in the following ways:
+Once an Origin Set has been initialised for a connection, clients that implement this specification change these behaviors in the following ways:

 * Clients MUST NOT consult DNS to establish authority for origins in the Origin Set.
 The TLS certificate MUST be used to do so, as described in {{!RFC7540}} Section 9.1.1.